Pinterest

 There is nothing more magical than curling up with a cozy read.
-The only thing that might come close to this magic is navigating womanhood in your 20s.
-Trying to find the “right” path to womanhood might be difficult to do; simply because there is no “correct” path.
-Though you might feel lost in the unpredictable ether of life, it’s nice to know that you are most definitely not alone.
-Literature is the ultimate bestie when it comes to figuring out the important philosophical questions, to trying out a recipe the main character ate that you haven’t tried before.
+The only thing that might come close to this magic is navigating womanhood during your 20s.
+Trying to find the “right” path to womanhood can be be difficult to do because there's no set “correct” path.

-These novels can touch upon:
+These novels touch upon:

 The unnamed protagonist of Moshfegh’s best-selling novel takes us through a year in her life during the years 2000 and 2001 in New York City.
 She attempts to sleep for a year with the help of prescription medication, to which she finds that running away from trauma and hurdles only buries her further into a nihilistic hole.